Cat Wellness Exams

 The next portion is an examination, where we’ll often start with my ophthalmoscope to look in both of the cat’s eyes to make sure that they're bright and shiny.
 We then turn that into an otoscope to see down into their ears to make sure there's not any buildup of wax, debris, polyps, bleeding, or anything unusual in the ears.

 We also listen to their heart and lungs with a stethoscope on both the left-hand and right-hand side, and we take a heart rate.
 A heart rate in a cat can be anywhere between 150 and 200 beats per minute and be normal.
 We also listen to the rhythm to ensure there's not a heart murmur.
 The other thing we do is we do take their body temperature with either a rectal or ear thermometer.
-If the cat has a newer microchip, we can scan their microchip across their backs for their unique number to make sure it's there, and it will also indicate their body temperature.
+If the cat has a newer microchip, this will also indicate their body temperature.

 Lastly, we feel their tummies, bladders, kidneys, and intestines to make sure they're not uncomfortable.
 We make sure we can feel the organs that are supposed to be there and nothing else.
 And then we look at the way they hold themselves.
 We rate them on their body score—with one being too skinny and nine being too heavy.
 And five is right in the middle.